fordepowers/fordepowers/README.md

 ### About Me:
 I'm a Cybersecurity Engineer from the PNW 🏔️
-- 🥾 Hobbies include coding, hiking, hacking and creating
+- 🥾 Hobbies include coding, hiking, and hacking
 - 🌲 Really enjoy the outdoors
-- 🔌 Been researching embedded control boards lately
+- 🔌 Performing lots of security assessments lately

 ---